openstack/contributor-guide/doc/source/common/introduction.rst

 ------

 There are lots of people working on OpenStack organized into different groups.
-These are described in the the :ref:`special-interest-groups` section of the Governance chapter.
+These are described in the :ref:`special-interest-groups` section of the Governance chapter.

 What is a contribution?